 Dogs are highly social animals.
 They love to sleep close to their family members and affection in the form of gentle stroking and massage can (if not forced onto the dog and always while carefully observing the dog’s body language and offering room for the dog to move away) result in the release of hormones such as oxytocin (sometimes called the ‘love hormone’), strengthening the social bond.
 Receiving no affection at all, whatsoever, can seriously threaten the welfare of a dog.

 One of the biggest mythes in the dog world is that dogs would want to control others.
-They don’t, they do want to control their own experiences (just like any other animal) in order to safeguard their own welfare.
+They don’t.
+They do want to control their own experiences (just like any other animal) in order to safeguard their own welfare.

 Allowing dogs to explore the world at their own pace and allowing them to make choices where possible (safety first) can benefit their welfare greatly.
-This will not only boost their confidence, but also result in a more emotionally stable dog who is able to adapt to changing environments better than dogs who are never allowed this type of ‘freedom of choice’.
+This will not only boost their confidence, but also result in a more emotionally resilient dog who is able to adapt to changing environments better than dogs who are never allowed this type of ‘freedom of choice’.

 © LotsDogs | Written by Liselot Boersma, dog welfare & behaviour consultant (PgDip CABW) and owner of LotsDogs, may 2016; translated in 2020.
 Copy paste of images or text is forbidden.
 Sharing the URL of this website is very much appreciated.
 Many thanks in advance.